Nawaf Al-Abed: Al-Hilal

 In 2009, Al-Hilal signed in Al-Abed from their youth academy.
-On 7 November, Nawaf scored the fastest goal in professional football against Al-Shoulla in two seconds in the Prince Faisal U-21 Cup, but the match was cancelled due to Al-Hilal making 6 player which are more than 21 years old play in the match.
+On 7 November, Nawaf scored the fastest goal in professional football against Al-Shoulla in two seconds in the Prince Faisal U-21 Cup, but the match was cancelled due to Al-Hilal playing with 6 players who were older than 21.

-On 9 March 2017, Al-Abed scored a third penalty goal against Ittihad and performed a celebration which made Ittihad fans furious.
-The Saudi Arabia FA banned him for two games, but Al-Hilal appealed and the ban was lifted.
+On 9 March 2017, Al-Abed scored a third penalty goal against Ittihad was banned by the Saudi Arabian FA for two games due to the celebration he performed.
+However, this ban was lifted following an appeal from Al-Hilal.

+Al-Shabab

+On 25 October 2020, Al-Abed joined Al-Shabab on a three-year contract.

+On 18 April 2023, Al-Abed was released by Al-Shabab.

+Al-Qadsiah

+On 11 February 2024, Al-Abed joined Saudi First Division League side Al-Qadsiah on a six-month contract.

+Al-Riyadh

+On 22 July 2024, Al-Abed joined Pro League side Al-Riyadh.

 International career

-Al-Abed represented the Saudi Arabia national football team when his country hosted the 2014 Gulf Cup of Nations.
+Al-Abed represented the Saudi Arabia national football team when his country hosted the 22nd Arabian Gulf Cup.
 His first international goal came in the quarter-final match with Yemen, becoming the winning goal as the Saudis prevailed 1–0.
 Nawaf scored again in the semi-final as Saudi Arabia defeated the United Arab Emirates 3–2.
 The Green Falcons eventually finished as runners-up to Qatar, losing 2–1 in the final at the King Fahd International Stadium.

 Al-Abed was included in Saudi Arabia's squad for the 2015 AFC Asian Cup, scoring his third international goal in a 4–1 defeat of North Korea in the team's second group match.

 In May 2018 he was named in Saudi Arabia's preliminary squad for the 2018 World Cup in Russia.